Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-8/_posts/2017-01-06-variables.md

 # Variables

+<div class="embed-responsive embed-responsive-16by9"><iframe class="embed-responsive-item" src="https://www.youtube.com/embed/9M4Q-4KxU34" frameborder="0" allowfullscreen></iframe></div>

-So, you have been working with variables in all the other languages we have worked with so far.
+So, you have been working with variables in all the other languages with which we have worked.
 Hopefully, these won't feel scary or foreign to you now.

 What do they look like in JavaScript?